Xentrk/x3mRouting/README.md

 #### IPSET Save/Restore File Location
 By default, the **/opt/tmp** entware directory is used as the IPSET save/restore file location.
 If you prefer, you can specify another directory location by passing a directory parameter to the script (e.g. dir=/tmp/mnt/ASUS/mylists).

-#### Valid Amazon AWS Regions
+#### IPSET Methods
+To create an IPSET list, x3mRouting requires that the method be specified.
+If no method is specified, it will default to the manual method.

+##### AMAZON AWS Region Method
 **x3mRouting.sh** script will create an IPSET list containing all IPv4 address for the Amazon AWS region(s) specified.
 The source file used by the script is provided by Amazon at [https://ip-ranges.amazonaws.com/ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
-You must specify one or more of the regions below when creating the IPSET list:
+You must specify the **'aws_region='** parameter and one or more of the regions below, separated by a comma, when creating the IPSET list:

+###### Valid Amazon AWS Regions
 * AP - Asia Pacific
 * CA - Canada
 * CN - China